mpokrass/PSYCH350/lecture_notes.md

 -
 Voter turnout among young people is declining.
 Older voters believe it's a civic duty more.
 The normative climate that people are growing up in now doesn't impose this notion of civic duty.

+## Lecture 6 - Sept 21

+Voters need to judge complex issues.

+- gov't handling of public issues
+- express opinions about priority ranking of public issues
+- understand and evaluate candidates' proposed policies

+Crime in Canada has been declining over time.
+But people kept thinking otherwise.
+Think that there was an urgent need for reform.

+Justice minister replied saying "we don't govern on the basis of statistics"

+Canadian citizens thought that sentencing was "too lenient".
+Supreme court struck down mandatory minimums.
+Canadian's mostly agreed with supreme court, but not with mandatory minimum judgement.

+Most people think that crime rates have been increasing, even though that's not true.
+The media has a role to play in this effect.
+Also people judge based on emotional reactions, and recency effects.
+Also availability bias.
+"How easy is it for me to think of a case of crime?"

+-
+Inferential heuristics: we perform natural/easy judgements to avoid critical thinking.

+Eg. affective (like vs dislike) judgements, resemblence, ease of processing.

+Other judgements are harder for us to grasp.

+Eg. probability of success of policy initiatives, quality of gov't handling of crime, economy.

+When people are confronted by non-intuitive judgements, they often sub in an answer to a related intuitive judgement.

+People overestimate terror attacks in usa, and overestimate sars in canada.
+Because these are more relevant in these places.
+SARS entered in Toronto.
+Salience of media coverage and public attention affects availability heuristic.

+The feeling heuristic: rely on feelings they experience as they think about the topic.
+Also have transient feelings that affect our broader issues, eg. bad day.

+Voting decisions heavily affected by whether or not local sports team had recently won.
+The effect gets bigger if the team is really popular.
+More likely to support the incumbent.

+Asking people about obama after their team winning in march madness made them like obama more.
+Asking people about march madness before asking about obama made mitigated this effect.
+Merely asking this question eliminated outcome.
+Allowed them to get insight into their feelings.

+Fluency heuristic: people use it to estimate the plausibility/importance of an outcome based on the ease they experience imagining that otcome.
+This can be bad when familiarity is not always ecologically valid as a cue to the plausibility/importance.
+Eg. global warming - today is cold though.